ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 7. Z-Limit
 8. Ground

 The Smoothieboard has the ability to set a "TTL" output pin which is required for some types of laser cutters.
 However, it was useful in this case as it flips to a high logic state whenever the laser PWM signal is anything other that 0.
-Bascially every tool other than the laser requires this simpler on/off state.
-This signal gets utilized in some creative wasy that will be described later.
+Basically every tool other than the laser requires this simpler on/off state.
+This signal gets utilized in some creative ways that will be described later.

 The final part of the tool system is that it uses a standard M4 bolt mounting pattern on every tool.
 The X-axis carriage has a plate with captive M4 nuts and each tool can be simply fastened to this plate with M4x18mm bolts and then have the power and signal lines connected.